shreeram09/qrk-cucumber/README.md

 # qrk-cucumber

+## Contributing
+Issues and pull requests are welcome.
+Please ensure new features include corresponding Cucumber scenarios.

+This project uses Quarkus, the Supersonic Subatomic Java Framework.
+If you want to learn more about Quarkus, please visit its website: [https://quarkus.io/](https://quarkus.io/).

 ## Overview
 This repository demonstrates integration testing for a Quarkus-based REST API using Cucumber.
 It is primarily composed of HTML, Java, and Gherkin files.
 The project showcases behavior-driven development (BDD) practices for REST endpoints, leveraging Cucumber for scenario definitions and Quarkus for backend implementation.